alex-code42/mytalkingcharacters/README.md

 - Browse and view a collection of talking characters.
 - Click on a character to access detailed information and initiate conversations.
-- Responsive design for seamless use on various devices.
+- Login to create your own character.
+- Login to use the chat history.

 ## Usage